J.C. Ruigrok Prize for behavioral sciences

 VNOP Dissertation Award 2022

-On Wednesday, May 25, I received the Dutch Association of Developmental Psychology (VNOP) dissertation prize for my research on social emotion regulation in children.
+In May 2022, Michelle received the Dutch Association of Developmental Psychology (VNOP) dissertation prize for my research on social emotion regulation in children.

 The jury stated: "Her doctoral research is impressive.
 Not only in terms of the number of participants and the range of methods used, but also in terms of the innovative insights she describes in her research.
 Moreover, it is developmental psychology pur-sang, using a longitudinal design and combining the contribution of genes and environment in studying social emotion regulation."